cygni/cts2023-turn-cygnicator/docs/README.md

 ./build/turn-cygnicator/turn-cygnicator
 ```

+If you see `warning: unknown escape sequence: '\040'`, this can safely be ignored.

 ## Running the Simulator
 The simulator uses the real FreeRTOS kernel so the scheduling works in the same way as on hardware.
 However, to support the compilation of the Pico SDK to run on your host device, we have mocked the functionality to provide basic write/read and interrupt handling.
 The implementation of the simulator is not 100% bulletproof, **if you have hardware available we suggest you use that**.